Albania - Market OverviewAlbania - Market Overview

 Property rights are another challenge in Albania, as clear title is difficult to obtain.
 Unscrupulous actors frequently manipulate the corrupt court system to obtain title to land that is not their own.
 Compensation for land confiscated by the former communist regime is difficult to obtain and inadequate.
 Meanwhile, the agency charged with removing illegally constructed buildings often acts without consultation and fails to follow procedures.

-To attract FDI, the GOA approved a new Law on Strategic Investments in 2015.
+To attract FDI, the GOA approved a Law on Strategic Investments in 2015.
 The law outlines investment incentives and offers fast-track administrative procedures to strategic foreign and domestic investors, depending on the sector, size of the investment, and number of jobs created.

 Albania Trade Development and Promotion